Taiwar/ID2223-lab2/README.md

 ### Data-centric approaches
 - Use larger fine-tuning datasets
   - More data can help the model generalize better
+  - Examples: Alpaca, Dolly, etc.
 - Improve data quality
   - Look for well curated datasets
-  - Look data more representative of the target domain
+  - Look data more representative of the target domain (e.g. books)

 ## Technical Setup